- Eliminating sexting is simply not possible; adopt a harm-reduction approach instead to deal with privacy violations.

 - Remember that young people should be entitled to the same free speech rights as adults.

-1. Develop a civil offense to address privacy violations
+1. Develop better laws to address privacy violations

 - Because most victims have a relationship with the person who harmed them, they will be more likely to use laws that carry weaker penalties.

 - Legal resources: McClurg, 2005, Hartzog, 2014, Eraker, 2010, Nunziato, 2012.

 - Hartzog and McClurg discuss reviving “implied confidentiality” which is a productive way of understanding that personal sexual images are obviously meant to be private and that distributing them is a violation.

 - Repeal all new sexting laws, or at least amend these new laws to exempt teens who produce, distribute, and possess images consensually from prosecution.

 - Example: In North Dakota, legislators created an age-neutral misdemeanor offense in 2009 for distributing or publishing “sexually expressive” images that are created surreptitiously or without consent, intended to cause “emotional harm or humiliation,” or distributed after notice has been given by the people depicted or their legal guardians that they do not consent to distribution (North Dakota century code § 12.1-27.1-03.3).
 The implication is that sexting is legal when it is consensual, and like rape, lack of consent to a sex act defines it as sexual assault.

 - Add close-in-age exceptions to child pornography laws, which would bring them in line with age-span exemptions for statutory rape.

 - Legal resources: Nunziato, 2012, Sherman, 2011, Sweeny, 2011, Geyer, 2009, Thompson, 2014.